lipemat/advanced-sidebar-menu/readme.txt

 * Option to always display child pages or categories.
 * Option to select the levels of pages or categories to display when always display child is used.
 * Option to display or not display categories on single posts.
-* Ability to display each single post's category in a new widget or in same list.
+* Ability to display each single post's category in a new widget/block or in same list.

-<h3>Page Widget Options</h3>
+<h3>Page Menu Options</h3>
-* Add a title to the widget
-* Display the highest level parent page
+* Display the highest level parent page.
-* Display menu when there is only the parent page
+* Display menu when there is only the parent page.
-* Order pages by (date, title, page order)
+* Order pages by (date, title, page order).
-* Exclude pages
+* Exclude pages.
-* Always display child Pages
+* Always display child Pages.
-* Number of levels of child pages to display when always display child pages is checked
+* Levels of child pages to display when always display child pages is checked.

-<h3>Category Widget Options</h3>
+<h3>Category Menu Options</h3>
-* Add a title to the widget
-* Display the highest level parent category
+* Display the highest level parent category.
-* Display menu when there is only the parent category
+* Display menu when there is only the parent category.
-* Display categories on single posts
+* Display categories on single posts.
-* Display each single post's category in a new widget or in same list
+* Display each single post's category in a new widget/block or in same list.
-* Exclude categories
+* Exclude categories.
-* Always display child categories
+* Always display child categories.
-* Levels of Categories to display when always display child categories is checked
+* Levels of Categories to display when always display child categories is checked.

 <h3>PRO Features</h3>
 * Ability to customize each page or navigation menu item link's text.
-* Click-and-drag styling for page, category, and navigation menu widgets.
+* Click-and-drag styling for page, category, and navigation menus.
 * Styling options for links including color, background color, size, hover, and font weight.
 * Styling options for different levels of links.
 * Styling options for the current page or category.